LinkedIn scrapped its entire ranking system.

 The feed now runs on semantic understanding, not tags.

 LinkedIn removed the ability to follow hashtags.
 Dropped them from search entirely.
-Even renamed company page hashtags to "Specialisms," which tells you how little they care about the old tagging system.
-The feed now runs on natural language processing.
+Even renamed company-page hashtags to "Specialisms," which tells you how little the old tagging system matters now.
+The feed runs on natural language processing.
 It figures out what your post is about by reading the actual words.
 No label needed.

-The data here is striking.
-Posts with more than three hashtags actually performed worse than posts with none.
+The data is striking.
+Posts with more than three hashtags now perform worse than posts with none.
 Overuse can trigger spam detection.

 "Posts with more than 3 hashtags had 70% lower reach than posts with none."
 (Richard van der Blom, cited in upGrowth 360Brew analysis)